-If you or someone you know needs a more in-depth introduction to Ubuntu MATE then you might consider the latest edition of my book, "Using Ubuntu MATE and Its Applications," listed in Appendix C.
+If you or someone you know needs a more basic introduction to Ubuntu MATE then you might consider the latest edition of my previous publication, "Ubuntu MATE: Upgrading from Windows or macOS," listed in Appendix E.

 Creative Commons

 You can share this book with anyone and make as many copies as you like.
 This book is licensed under a Creative Commons Attribution 4.0 International License.
 For more about copying and sharing this book, visit http://creativecommons.org/licenses/by/4.0/.